What are tumor markers?

 - detect cancer that remains after treatment (residual disease) or that has returned after treatment

-Circulating tumor markers may also be measured after treatment has ended to check for recurrence (the return of cancer).
+Circulating tumor markers may also be measured periodically after treatment has ended to check for recurrence (the return of cancer).

 Examples of commonly used circulating tumor markers include calcitonin (measured in blood), which is used to assess treatment response, screen for recurrence, and estimate prognosis in medullary thyroid cancer; CA-125 (measured in blood), to monitor how well cancer treatments are working and if cancer has come back in ovarian cancer; and beta-2-microglobulin (measured in blood, urine, or cerebrospinal fluid), to estimate prognosis and follow response to treatment for multiple myeloma, chronic lymphocytic leukemia, and some lymphomas.
+Additional circulating tumor markers are described in the list of tumor markers in common use.

 - diagnose, stage, and/or classify cancer